 The indisputable advantages of Germany as an environment for cloud computing

-The scorecard delivers a curious finding for emerging markets – unlike Germany or Japan, emerging economies would delay the adoption of cloud-friendly legislation and therefore hamper growth.
+The scorecard delivers a curious finding for emerging markets.
+Unlike Germany or Japan, emerging economies would delay the adoption of cloud-friendly legislation and therefore hamper growth.
 For example, government regulations for storing data on-prem logically lead to significant restrictions on service providers.

-Another key aspect of Germany is the fact that the country is making good progress on extending broadband access to the population.
+Another key aspect of Germany is that the country is making good progress on extending broadband access to the population.
 Its current target is to ensure that all households have access to broadband with speeds of at least 50 Mbps by the end of 2018.

 - Discover what a SaaS solution company in global logistics needs from a cloud provider - November 23, 2018